 ‘Data strategy’ is one of the latest in a long line of data-related buzz words, along with ‘data lake’, ‘big data’, ‘data mining’… But as with most buzz words, it is not always understood, so what is a data strategy?
 Simply put, it encompasses everything to do with data; from identifying the benefits potential data points may have, to its subsequent collection, storage and usage.

-In the first blog of this series, which you can find here, I went through the benefits of collecting data from Connected Homes.
+In the first blog about appreciating data, I went through the benefits of collecting data from Connected Homes.
 In this blog, I’m now going to focus on the subsequent analysis; why it’s necessary and how it is done.

 HomeLINK typically recommend installing 3 environmental sensors in each home.
 We have also successfully integrated with water leak sensors, door sensors and Aico’s SmartLINK system to name a few.
 Imagine the volume of data that this produces in just a modest number of homes!